 How This Book Can Help You: 4 Key Concepts

 In Emotional Agility, Dr. David cites four key concepts: showing up, stepping out, walking your why, and moving on.
-These concepts emphasise the overall stance she takes in her book and are fundamental in creating emotional agility and adaptiveness:
+These concepts emphasize the overall stance she takes in her book and is fundamental in creating emotional agility and adaptiveness:

 1. Showing Up:

 To face your thoughts or feelings is arguably the most difficult thing to do but is also the most imperative to facilitate positive change.
-David suggests being curious of them, accepting the difficult and positive thoughts equally in order to see them for what they are.
+David suggests being curious about them, accepting both your difficult and positive thoughts equally in order to see them for what they are.